rtblair/git-legislation/readme.md

 **1. Breaking consolidated laws down to the paragraph level.**

 Bills in the New York State legislature are often ammending existing law.
-Some bills create entirely new supersections of law (often categorized as "unconsolidated laws" in the existing corpus), but those are rare.
+Some bills create entirely new supersections of law (often categorized as "unconsolidated laws" in the existing corpus), but those are relatively rare.

 A typical bill consists of a stated purpose followed by a series of changes to marked-up paragraphs.
-A bill let's you know which text is added to the paragraph-in-question by rendering it in all-caps typography.
+A bill lets you know which text is added to the paragraph in question by rendering it in all-caps typography.
 Text being removed from a law is often rendered with strike-through typography and enclosed in brackets.
 Take [S4199](http://open.nysenate.gov/legislation/bill/S4199-2011) as an example.

 For the purpose of developing a standard for storing NY Legislation in version control, I think it makes sense to break the document into the most granular units possible.
 Because bills are, by definition, directions for amending, adding and deleting paragraphs, the paragraph seems like a natural choice.